Ayush-Suman/auth_manager/packages/auth_manager/README.md

 This package is used by Unwired library to manage the authentication process.
 You can create your own auth manager by extending AuthManager class.

-## Manages

-1. Auth Objects - tokens or credentials used in Authorization header
-2. User Data - user data such as name, email, etc. of the user that is currently logged in

 ## Functions

 - [x] authenticate - saves the token and user data to the storage